permaweb/ao-localnet/README.md

 _NB: later steps are not fully functional_

 1. Clone this repo and `cd` into the root.
-1. Setup the ArWeave wallets that the `ao` components will use to talk to each other:
+1. Setup the Arweave wallets that the `ao` components will use to talk to each other:
     1. Execute `wallets/generateAll.sh` to create new wallets for everything.
     1. See [wallets/README.md](wallets/README.md) for more advanced configuration.
 1. Use Docker Compose to boot up the `ao` localnet containers: